9

 1

 • Their assertion makes sense.
 Excess wax that gets cold will create losses.
 If you "shape" the wax by running it warm and getting it down to just the lubricating layer and the excess gets moved while warm, it would/should be better.
-Jan 6, 2020 at 15:21
+Commented Jan 6, 2020 at 15:21

 Your Answer

-By clicking “Post Your Answer”, you agree to our terms of service, privacy policy and cookie policy
+By clicking “Post Your Answer”, you agree to our terms of service and acknowledge you have read our privacy policy.

 Not the answer you're looking for?
 Browse other questions tagged or ask your own question.